tdwg/vocab/documentation-specification.md

-# TDWG Standards Documentation Specification (draft of 2017-01-23 for submission for public comment) #
+# TDWG Standards Documentation Specification (draft of 2017-04-10 for consideration for adoption by the Executive Committee) #

 **Title:** Standards Documentation Specification